North–South Expressway Southern Route: Nilai North to Seremban

 From this point the expressway enters Negeri Sembilan, running southwesterly towards Nilai.
 The interchange to ELITE E6 lies in the northern part of Nilai, near the Selangor–Negeri Sembilan border, enabling motorists from the south to Shah Alam and Klang while bypassing Kuala Lumpur.
 This section has been widened to an eight-lane carriageway to accommodate heavy traffic.

 Nilai interchange gives access to Bandar Baru Nilai and Nilai 3 business centre.
-The expressway later continues to cross on Recron factory, quarries and estates and also the northernmost rest area of the route which is Seremban R&R. Later only continues to Bandar Ainsdale Interchange, which links to Bandar Ainsdale new developments as well serving as new northernmost interchange to Seremban.
-Seremban Interchange provides direct access to Seremban city centre and also closes the gap between the expressway and Federal Route 1.
+The expressway later continues to cross on Recron factory, quarries and estates and also the northernmost rest area of the route which is Seremban R&R. The latter only continues to Bandar Ainsdale Interchange, which links to Bandar Ainsdale new developments as well serving as the new northernmost interchange to Seremban.
+The Seremban Interchange provides direct access to Seremban city centre and also closes the gap between the expressway and Federal Route 1.